Our Rich History

 This is Our Story

 View a detailed timeline of civil legal aid milestones, success and growth in Washington State that further tells our story.
-We look forwarded to launching that resource here soon.
 Below are two videos that highlight pivotal moments in our legal aid history.